PASTAplus/metapype-eml/README.md

 specifies the sequence in which children may occur, while the inner list(s) specifies what child node (or children, if a choice) may occur at the current sequence location.
-The cardinality (i.e., minimum and maximum occurrence) of each child node(s) is always set to the last two positions of the list, thereby making the values accessible through list slicing (i.e., `rule[-2:]`).
+The cardinality (i.e., minimum and maximum occurrence) of each child node is always set to the last two positions of the list, thereby making the values accessible through list slicing (i.e., `rule[-2:]`).
 The "list-of-lists" data structure is passed to a validating function, called `rules.process_children`, that iterates through both the rule-based list and the